Amazon vs Walmart: What’s the Best Place to Sell in 2026?

 Which Marketplace is Better?

-Overall, looking at the pros & cons for each marketplace, Walmart certainly has more cons than pros.
+Overall, looking at the pros & cons for each marketplace, there are scenarios where both marketplaces are a good strategic fit.
+For most sellers, and especially those starting out new however, Walmart certainly has more cons than pros.
 Personally, we recommend Amazon FBA for new sellers.
 If you’re a seller with an established business and years of experience managing it, then Walmart is perfect for you.
+If you have a presence in Walmart physical stores, Waltmart.com is a channel you should definitely venture into.
 Walmart is a good way to shift a successful brick & mortar business to an online one.
-Meanwhile, Amazon FBA is perfect for someone new to e-commerce, because it allows more freedoms and leeway.
+Meanwhile, Amazon FBA is perfect for someone new to e-commerce, because it allows more freedom and leeway.

 Categories